aschearer/spottedzebra.us/blog/_posts/2017-05-10-Should_I_Make_Letter_Flipping_Word_Game.md

 You have a board filled with letters.
 Move letters left and right to spell words down or across.
 Keep the letters from reaching the top of the board.
 Words are collected in real-time as you form them, triggering chain reactions.

 ## Hypothesis 1: "Sales Hypothesis"
-  > 5,000 Steam gamers will pay $5 for a fast-paced, letter-flipping word game.
+  > 5,000 Steam players will pay $5 for a fast-paced, letter-flipping word game.

 ### Supporting Evidence
 #### Google Keyword Planner
 For this analysis, I’m going to skip Google Keyword Planner.
 Why?
 Because word games are not a niche genre.
 We know that word games are popular, at least on some platforms, because there are many examples we can point to.
 From yesteryear’s Bookworm Adventures to today’s Letterpress.

 #### Crowdfunding and Greenlight
 Kickstarter has several successfully funded word games.
 The [most successful][1] was launched in 2012 and is likely an outlier.
 The two more recent ones earned $30,000 and $5,000 respectively.
-Taking a closer look, the [more successful project][2] is part of the popular "Jack in the Box" series and as such is likely not indicative of an ordinary word game would fair.
+Taking a closer look, the [more successful project][2] is part of the popular "Jackbox" series and as such is likely not indicative of an ordinary word game would fair.
 On the other hand, the second project, [Paladium][3] (launched in 2014), is a more typical word game and a reasonable starting point for discussion.
 While it succeeded, raising $5,000, its success doesn't support our hypothesis.
 [Projecting final sales based on pre-orders][6], we can stretch the numbers to predict $20,000 in sales upon release – short of our target.

 Looking at failed Kickstarters, the picture becomes clearer. "[Spellcaster Adventures][4]" (launched 2016) is comparable to the Paladium but failed to reach its $5,000 target.
 As did [Switch Words][5].
 Both these titles are moderately well put together and feature a blend of word and RPG gameplay – likely more palatable to core gamers.
 Taken together, the evidence suggests that Kickstarter patrons are not very interested in word games nor likely to open their wallets very wide.